polandj/alpine-npm-aws-make/README.md

 # alpine-npm-aws-make
-Alpine with npm, aws, and make installed
+Alpine with npm, aws, and make installed.

 ## Notes